Anbaric Development Partners

 Anbaric Development Partners (Anbaric) is an American electric power transmission and storage development company located in Wakefield, Massachusetts.
 The company develops smart grid, renewable energy, and large-scale electric transmission projects which use high-voltage direct current (HVDC) technology for clients in the United States and internationally.

 Company overview

 Anbaric delivers power from energy producers to population centers through the use of underground and submarine transmission lines.
 Anbaric specializes in the development stages of transmission projects including conceiving, designing, and leading projects' proposal processes, which can take years.
 Its customers include governments, investor-owned utilities, and public power generators.
 The company's headquarters are located in Wakefield, Massachusetts.

 Leadership

 Senior leadership includes Clark Bruno, President and CEO, Janice Fuller who is in charge of all mid-Atlantic development, Peter Shattuck who leads transmission development in New England, and project managers Bryan Sanderson, and Howard Kosel.
 Luis Ortiz head up electric battery storage development.
-Edward N. Krapels Ph.D was the founder of Anbaric Holding, LLC, the parent company of Anbaric.
-Mr. Krapels passed away in 2020.
+Edward N. Krapels Ph.D. was the founder of Anbaric Holding, LLC, the parent company of Anbaric.
+Krapels died in 2020.